ALTER Identity MCP Server

 NameTierCostDescription

-assess_traitsL1$0.005Extract trait signals from a text passage against ALTER's 33-trait taxonomy (first 100 free per bot).
+assess_traitsL1$0.005Extract trait signals from a text passage against ALTER's trait taxonomy.

 get_trait_snapshotL1$0.005Get the top 5 traits for a person with confidence scores and archetype.

-get_full_trait_vectorL2$0.01Get the complete trait vector for a person — all 33 traits (29 continuous + 4 categorical) with scores, intervals, and category groupings.
+get_full_trait_vectorL2$0.01Get the complete trait vector for a person - complete trait vector with scores and confidence intervals.

 get_side_quest_graphL2$0.01Get a person's Side Quest Graph - multi-domain identity model with differential privacy noise (ε=1.0).